Newspaper Page Text

 as blemishes and defective features

-_ are forgotten under the lure of the
+are forgotten under the lure of the

 bewitching beauty instantly ren

 dered.
-Deneficial in correcting
+Beneficial in correcting

-tan, flabbinese, freckles, wrinkles,
+tan, flabbiness, freckles, wrinkles,

 investigation of the safety appli

-ances used by Six Companies, Inc.,
+ances used by Six Companies, Inc .

 because of reports reaching his of